Choice of Play, Rights and Rehearsal

 We encourage each school to bring a poster for their show(s).
 Posters may not exceed 22×28 inches in size.
 These do not need to be professionally printed, they can be hand drawn; creativity is encouraged.
 If you are presenting two plays, you may bring one poster for each play.
 At the Festival, the hosts will hang your posters in the lobby and Celebration Stars will be sold.
 Celebration Stars are $1.00 each and students, parents and other audience members may write well-wishes and congratulatory comments on them and stick them on your show poster.
 You’ll be able to take your poster and stars home at the end of the Festival.
 This is a fun way to celebrate each other and has no impact on judging.

 At the Festival: Prior to Performance

-Load-In and Load-Out: Your set must arrive during your assigned load-in time, with enough students/parents to load it in.
-If you do not have your set onsite during your load-in time, you will not be permitted to use it for your production.
-Load-in is typically at the beginning of the day and at the mid-day break.
-Load-out will be immediately after your performance or after a block of shows, depending on your site.
+Load-In and Load-Out: Your set must arrive during your scheduled load-in time, with enough students/parents to load it in.
+If you do not have your set onsite during your load-in time, you will not be permitted to use it.
+Each school will have a maximum of 10 minutes to load-in their set and clear the loading area for the next school.
+Load-in is typically at the beginning of the day and at the mid-day break, please see your site schedule.
+Load-out will take place immediately after your performance.

 Technical Meeting: At least one representative (but preferably your entire cast and crew) from your production is required to attend a technical meeting, as noted in the Festival schedule.
-This meeting is led by the host and NCTC representative, and it contains important information, an opportunity to obtain rules clarifications and the only opportunity your students will have to walk the stage and see the lighting areas prior to your performance.
-If a show is not represented at a meeting prior to its scheduled performance, it may be disqualified.
+This meeting is led by the host and NCTC representative, and it contains important safety information, an opportunity to obtain rules clarifications, and the only opportunity your students will have to walk the stage and see the lighting areas prior to your performance.
+If a show is not represented at their required meeting, it may be disqualified.